Sunday, May 3, 2015

 4. 21st century skills.
 "A project should give students opportunities to build such 21st century skills as collaboration, communication, critical thinking, and the use of technology, which will serve them well in the workplace and life."

-5.Inquiry and Innovation
+5.Inquiry and Innovation.

 6.Feedback and Revision.
 Given students the opportunity for revision relieves some of the pressure and giving feedback provides motivation.